Priestfield Stadium: Gillingham

 Gillingham Ticket Prices

-Gillingham have a pricing structure that is a little more complex than elsewhere, but not too much of a struggle to get your head around.
-Essentially, how much you pay for your ticket will depend on your age and where in the ground you’d like to sit.
+Gillingham have a pricing structure that is much less complex than elsewhere, How much you pay for your ticket will depend on your age and where in the ground you’d like to sit.
 However, booking in advance is advised as there is a £2 price hike on all tickets bought on the day.

 Here we’ve listed the cheapest and most expensive tickets for adults and concessions when bought in advance: